 10 So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.

 I understand that there are no perfect candidates but we need to do our best to come down on God’s side on the most important issues of our day.
-I believe we are accountable before God.
+We are accountable before God.
 And He has never made the choice more clear.

 He who Weighs the Mountains & True Science